 SNAPline is our publication focused on printmaking and contemporary art writing, and is published three times annually.
 We are interested in hearing your ideas on topics related to printmaking that engage, critique, and/or challenge our notions of print works.
 Contributions could include: editorials or essays; exhibition, book, or film reviews; artist interviews or profiles; visual essays, illustrations, or comics…and more.
 Each publication has a specific theme; you’re invited to pitch us an idea to the theme that interests you.
 We look forward to hearing from you!

-For the 2023.3 edition of SNAPline, we welcome a broad range of contributions, from articles to interviews to visual essays to illustrations and comics on the topic of Family.
+For the 2024.3 edition of SNAPline, we welcome a broad range of contributions, from articles to interviews to visual essays to illustrations and comics on the topic of Labels

 For written contributions, pitch us an idea (300 words or less), expressing how the proposed writing (1500 words or less) would engage with the issue’s theme, along with samples of previous writing.